foundersandcoders/coursebook/src/workshops/node-postgres/index.md

 "nodemon -r dotenv/config server.js"
 ```

 The `-r dotenv/config` bit tells the `dotenv` library to read the `.env` file and pass all the values inside it to your application.
-They will then be accessible via `process.env.VAR_NAME`.
+You can then access them in your JS code with `process.env.VAR_NAME`.

 ## Using the database